witnet/witnet-solidity-bridge/README.md

 - Each block when proposed is connected to block in the previous epoch.
 This way when a block is posted, in case the previous epochs were not finalized, the previous blocks are posted as well.

 - **proposeBlock**:
-  - _description_: proposes a new block to eventually be added to the block relay.
+  - _description_: proposes a new block candidate to be considered be added to the block relay.
   - _inputs_:
     - *_blockHash*: Hash of the block header.
-    - *_epoch*: the epoch the block is prposed to, it has to be one epoch previous to the current epoch.
+    - *_epoch*: the epoch the block is prposed for, it has to be one epoch previous to the current epoch.
     - *_drMerkleRoot*: the root hash of the requests-only merkle tree as contained in the block header.
     - *_tallyMerkleRoot*: the root hash of the tallies-only merkle tree as contained in the block header.
-    - *_previousBlock*: the previousVote is considered to be the valid block for the previous epoch.
+    - *_previousBlock*: the previousVote that this proposed block vote extends.
   - _modifiers_: Conditions  to be satiesfied before proposing a block:
     - _validEpoch_: A block can be proposed just for one epoch before the current epoch.
     - _absMembership_: Only members of the ABS (Active Bridge Set) can propose blocks.